carld/lambda-papers-match/README.md

 Page 10 describes a pattern matching approach that incorporates back tracking.

-Veit and I implemented this in DrRacket.
+Veit and I implemented this using DrRacket.

-We took an incremental, test driven approach, committing as we reached a stage.
+We took an incremental, test driven approach, committing to revision control (git) as we reached completed each step.

 ## 1. A testing mechanism

 We came up with a basic mechanism for testing an expression against an expected return value.
-Example usage:
+Example usage of `test`:

 ```
 (test
+  (match
+    '(A)    ; pattern argument
- (match '(A) '(A))   ; an expression
+    '(A)    ; expression argument
+  )
- '[() _])            ; the expected result
+  '[() _]   ; the expected result
+)
 ```

-Our implementation of `test` was in the form of a macro that would expand into a conditional statement:
+Our implementation of `test` came in the form of a macro that would expand into a conditional statement:

 ```
 (define-syntax test